 If you are experiencing a low sex drive, there are supplements, foods and lifestyle changes that can contribute to a higher libido and increased sexual satisfaction.

-What exactly is a sex drive and what is normal?
+What exactly is a sex drive, and what is normal?

-11 ways to naturally improve your libido
+Natural ways to increase your libido

 1. Rule out a physical cause